 - Small sticky note

 Essential Files (maps, charts, pictures, or documents)

-breed: a group of animals within a species that have a distinctive appearance and typically having been developed by deliberate selection
+breed: a group of animals or plants within a species having a distinctive appearance and typically having been developed by deliberate selection

 Background Agricultural Connections